Republic of Fiji country brief

 Prime Minister Qarase was ousted in a military coup on 5 December 2006 led by Commodore Voreqe Bainimarama.
 Bainimarama dismissed the democratically-elected Qarase government and declared a state of emergency.
 He subsequently claimed to have returned executive authority to the President, who then appointed Bainimarama 'interim Prime Minister'.

 On 9 April 2009, the Fiji High Court found that Qarase's dismissal and Bainimarama's appointment had been illegal.
 In response, on 10 April 2009 Fiji President Ratu Josefa Iloilo announced that he had abrogated Fiji's 1997 Constitution.
 He declared himself Head of State and said that Fiji would be ruled under a New Legal Order.
 The 1997 constitution was abrogated, all judicial appointments were revoked and Public Emergency Regulations (PERs) were imposed.
 President Iloilo subsequently reappointed interim Prime Minister Commodore Bainimarama and all nine members of the previous Interim Cabinet.
-The interim Government declared that elections would be held in 2014.
+The interim Government has said that elections would be held by 30 September 2014.

 On 1 July 2009, interim Prime Minister Bainimarama announced Fiji's strategic framework for change, the 'roadmap'.
 He announced that work on a new constitution for Fiji would begin in September 2012 and would be completed a year before elections in September 2014.

 The Public Order (Amendment) Decree provided powers for: the control of persons; to detain and arrest; to disperse assemblies (which are prohibited).